ElderLK/boilerplate-nodeJS/README.md

- yarn && yarn dev # to install dependencies and start development server yarn build && yarn start # to compiles TypeScript code into plain JavaScript and start production server yarn test # to test your code
+ yarn && yarn dev # to install dependencies and start development server yarn build && yarn start # to compiles TypeScript code into plain JavaScript and start production server yarn test # to test your code yarn check-update # to check if there is any library outdated
 ```